MEETING PLACE AND TIME:

 The Cubs usually work in teams of six, which they enjoy immensely.
-These teams are led by “a Sixer”.
-A Sixer is generally one of the older Cub Scouts and is appointed by the Cub Scout Leader in consultation with other Leaders and the senior Cubs.
-Sixers are trusted with increased responsibilities and have demonstrated leadership potential.
+These teams are led by a “Patrol Leader”.
+The Patrol Leader is generally one of the older Cub Scouts and is appointed by the Cub Scout Leader in consultation with other Leaders and the senior Cubs.
+Patrol Leaders are trusted with increased responsibilities and have demonstrated leadership potential.

 There are badges to be earned and many of the skills that are acquired will stay with your child for life.
 Some of the skill areas and activities we undertake are:

 - Bushcraft and survival skills

 - Canoeing and kayaking

 - Hiking, camping and navigation

 - First aid training, community service and citizenship

 - Team Games

 When a Cub turns 11 they can move onto the next section which is Scouts.

 More information about what it means to be a Cub and some of the things that Cubs can do and achieve is contained on the Scouts NSW website at – http://www.nsw.scouts.com.au/cubs/